 On almost every play, the Head Linesman and Line Judge determine forward progress.
-It is important for these officials to give correct spots of forward progress and give the ball-carrier all, but no more than, the yardage earned.
+It is important for these officials to give correct spots of forward progress and give the ballcarrier all, but no more than, the yardage earned.

 Some forward progress decisions are more challenging than other.
-This year's point of emphasis focuses on three common situations where errors could easily occur: double actions, sliding ball carriers, and players being pushed backward.
+A continuing point of emphasis this year focuses on three common situations where errors could easily occur: double actions, sliding ball carriers, and players being pushed backward.